Dovile4/PatientMedicationAPI/README.md

 If I spent more time on the task I would have also written more granular unit tests and seen how I could possibly test the DB queries.

 Another thing I considered when creating the database migration was Status (of MedicationRequest) and Form (of Medication).
 These fields have been saved as strings in the given DB tables but I think if I had time I would create separate DB tables just for them.
 Since there's only a small number of possible values it could be a nice way to separate them and avoid any DB entry errors in case validation did not work.

+Docker - I actually didn't have time to look into this but I generated a Dockerfile when solution was created.